Moundridge, Kansas: Economy

 The Grasshopper Company manufactures mowers and lawn mower implements.
 It was founded in 1969 and headquartered in Moundridge.
 The parent company is Moridge Manufacturing (founded in 1958).

+The Bradbury Group is headquartered in Moundridge.
+Founded as Rollformed Products in 1959, by co-founder Floyd Bradbury.
+The company is the largest manufacturer of rollforming equipment in the world with 10 locations and many brands under their umbrella.

 Education

 The community is served by Moundridge USD 423 public school district.
+Moundridge High School / Middle School and Moundridge Elementary School are located within the city.

 Infrastructure

 Transportation

 Interstate I-135 runs along the north-east side of the city.
 Highway US 81 passes through city.

-Moundridge has a small airport, Moundridge Municipal Airfield, which is located approximately one mile (1.6 km) east of central Moundridge.
+Moundridge has a paved 3,400 foot 17-35 runway airport (K47K) elevation 1,489 ft., Moundridge Municipal Airfield, which is located approximately one mile (1.6 km) east of central Moundridge.

+The Missouri Pacific Railroad formerly provided passenger rail service along a route from Eldorado to McPherson although this had ended prior to 1946.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.